-Class Days/Time: Online only
+Class Days/Time: August 21 - December 10, 2018

 Prerequisites: Passage of the Writing Skills Test (WST) or ENGL/LLD 100A with a C or better (Cnot accepted), completion of Core General Education and upper division standing are prerequisites to all SJSU studies courses.
 Completion of, or co-registration in, 100W is strongly recommended.